 The review has been conducted by the regulator over the last 2 years in an effort to reform the residual charge element for distribution and transmission charges, which includes all costs necessary to keep the networks running to be fairer and more proportional.

-Ofgem believe that as usage habits have changed, the current methodology used to charge consumers is no longer fair, and that users reducing costs by avoiding TRIADs are not contributing a fair amount of the network upkeep costs.
+Ofgem believes that as usage habits have changed, the current methodology used to charge consumers is no longer fair and that users reducing costs by avoiding TRIADs are not contributing a fair amount of the network upkeep costs.
 These costs are currently being unfairly born by those who don’t have the ability to turn down.

-Exact costs should be known next year, LG Energy have been following and monitoring the TCR from the beginning and have developed a new product to help keep customers informed.
+Exact costs should be known next year, LG Energy has been following and monitoring the TCR from the beginning and has developed a new product to help keep customers informed.
 For more information on how the changes could affect you and what can be done about it please email firstname.lastname@example.org